 The date of first use requires use in foreign countries.

 The date of first commercial use generally has the same two requirements as above, except that the activity must have taken place in the USA.

 TRADEMARK USE Includes Substantial SALES IN COMMERCE

-A fundamental provision in trademark law is that the use of the trademark must include Bona Fide Sales of Goods / Services; Bona Fide Sales, which means, of course, a large amount of sales.
-The idea here is that the mere sale of a single product does not constitute a trade mark as a source identifier worthy of conferring trade mark rights on the applicant.
+A fundamental provision in trademark law is that the use of the trademark must include Bona Fide Sales of Goods / Services; Bona Fide Sales, which means, of course, a large number of sales.
+The idea here is that the mere sale of a single product does not constitute a trademark as a source identifier worthy of conferring trademark rights on the applicant.
 After all, one sale of a single product hardly cements the consumer’s mind that the product originates from a single manufacturer, That is the crux of the concept of trademarks.
 In the case-law of trademarks, a single sale of a single product is considered to be “Token Use” and is therefore not sufficient to justify the protection of a trademark.

-Unfortunately, the USPTO has never provided an exact number of sales that must be made in order to comply with the ‘Bona Fide use in the ordinary course of trade’ requirement, but the key standard is the degree to which the applicant makes a ‘good faith effort to establish a trade.’
-Practically, the Courts consider whether or not a sale has been made in order to actually conduct business or to comply with the letter of law in order to obtain trademark rights.
+Unfortunately, the USPTO has never provided an exact number of sales that must be made to comply with the ‘Bona Fide use in the ordinary course of trade’ requirement, but the key standard is the degree to which the applicant makes a ‘good faith effort to establish a trade.’
+Practically, the Courts consider whether or not a sale has been made to conduct business or to comply with the letter of law to obtain trademark rights.
 The latter is considered to be “Sham Transactions” and would therefore not satisfy the Bona Fide Use in trademark use in commerce Requirements.
 Here are some examples of what would be called “Sham Transactions.”

 - Delivery of a single promotional item to a prospective customer free of charge

 - Sale of many pieces of clothing at a small price for promotional purposes only.

 - Provision of accounting services at 100th of the normal market value price